 In This Moment

-The last of 3 sample chapters from my soon to be released relationships book, The.
-Best.
-Relationship.
-Ever.
-Enjoy!
+The last of 3 sample chapters from my relationships book,

 If you’re looking for a partner that “fits you,” you owe it to yourself to read my re-issued book.
 Find Your Perfect Partner It’s available as a Kindle book here, for $2.99 US.
 Two of my other books, This Endless Moment and Half Asleep in the Buddha Hall, are also available as Kindle books, same price.
 Those two are also available from Amazon as paperbacks.